-It’s back to school season.
-For most of us with school aged children that means some sort of meet-the-teacher night with lots of handouts.
-Since I am a teacher too, I know the handouts have valuable information in them– when to wear PE clothes, lunch procedures, HW procedures, acceptable pencils… We all receive these pamphlets with key information that get dumped into that junk drawer in the kitchen.
+It’s BTS season.
+For most of us with school aged children that means some sort of meet-the-teacher parent night with lots of handouts.
+Since I am a teacher too, I know the BTS parent night handouts have valuable information in them– when to wear PE clothes, lunch procedures, HW procedures, acceptable pencils… We all receive these pamphlets with key classroom information that get dumped into that junk drawer in the kitchen.
 For the past few years, I created a flip book and attached a magnet to the back, so parents could hang the booklet on their refrigerator in plain sight.
 I still like that idea, but I was getting tired of making them, and my pages never lined up correctly (which bugged my OCD nature to no end).

 This year I folded mini pocket folders with card stock and inserted individual cascading pages by modifying my old flip book file.
 You can see the headings of each page of information and pull out that insert to get the information you need.
 I think these folders will still get dumped into the kitchen junk drawer, but I like the construction of them, the final size, and the way you can view the information headings.

 Use 8 1/2″ x 11″ card stock.
 Cut cardstock to 7 1/2″ x 11″ size.
 I found Astrobrights cardstock paper that was double colored, so each side has a coordinating color.
 It makes the final pocket folder more interesting.

 I have a paper scorer to make guidelines where I need to fold.
 You could use a ruler to measure and fold by hand.
 Set the paper in landscape direction.
 You will fold along the long edge of the paper at 5 1/2″ (bottom of the paper folds up 2″).
 You will fold the paper in half at 5 1/2″ down the center.